 Image credit: Rebloggy

 Researchers from the University of Melbourne in Australia recruited 123 volunteers, and gave them the Big Five Personality Test.
 They measured their levels of extroversion, conscientiousness, neuroticism, agreeableness, and openness to experience.

 The researchers then tested who experienced a perceptual phenomenon called binocular rivalry.
 This occurs when contrasting stimuli are presented simultaneously to each eye.
 The participants had a red patch in front of an eye, and a green patch in front of the other.

 Still, some people are able to merge the two stimuli together in one combined image.
-For most participants, the colors kept flipping from one to the other, but people who had scored higher on openness were able to see a unified red-green patch.
+For most participants, the colors kept flipping from one to the other.
+But people who had scored higher on openness were able to see a unified red-green patch.

-In an article on their results published in The Conversation, they explain that the ability to combine two images seems “like a ‘creative’ solution to the problem presented by the two incompatible stimuli.”
+In an article on their results published in The Conversation, they explain.
+The ability to combine two images seems “like a ‘creative’ solution to the problem presented by the two incompatible stimuli.”

-It is even possible to think that the mental faculties allowing them to perceive two contradictory images at the same time extend to the ability to consider two opposed ideas equally.
+It is even possible to think the mental faculties allowing them to perceive two contradictory images at the same time extend further.
+Towards the ability to consider two opposed ideas equally.

-This observation is a good indicator of a generalized ability to perceive and analyze multiple notions at once
+This observation is a good indicator of a generalized ability to perceive and analyze multiple notions at once.

 Studies of this perceptual effect usually consist in a single critical trial in which an object appears unexpectedly while observers are performing a task.
 At the end of the trial, participants are asked a series of questions to determine whether or not they saw the unexpected object.